What is Asthma? Causes, Symptoms, and Treatment

 How Should I Use My Rescue Inhaler?

-You should be able to sleep at night without symptoms.
-Be sure a caregiver or a child's school understands the asthma action plan and inhaler use, too.
+You should be able to sleep at night without symptoms, like coughing or wheezing.
+Be sure a caregiver or your child's school nurse understands your asthma action plan and inhaler use, too.

 My Child is Having Trouble Using an Inhaler, What Should I Do?